arumduri/bootstrap/site/content/docs/5.3/components/carousel.md

 </div>
 {{< /example >}}

-### 덮어씌우기
+### Crossfade

-`.carousel-fade`를 캐러셀에 추가하면, 슬라이드 대신에 fade 트랜지션으로 슬라이드를 애니메이션화 시킬 수 있습니다.
+Add `.carousel-fade` to your carousel to animate slides with a fade transition instead of a slide.
 Depending on your carousel content (e.g., text only slides), you may want to add `.bg-body` or some custom CSS to the `.carousel-item`s for proper crossfading.

 {{< example >}}
 <div id="carouselExampleFade" class="carousel slide carousel-fade">